andrewarrow/devops/README.md

 # How to run

 First make sure you run `./build.sh` in the `balancer` dir and then the `web` directory so your binary files are ready.
-Then run each of these one by one.
+Then run each of commands below one by one.

 The `./vm env youremail yourdomains` one is very special.
 Your email is the email you want to use for the letsencrypt cert.
 And yourdomains is a comma separated list